AttilaSagiDev/wishlist-admin-email/README.md

 Version 1.0.0 - June 12, 2016
 - Compatibility with Magento 2.0.x
 - Compatibility with Magento 2.1.x

-## Troubleshooting ##

-1. After the extension installation I receive a 404 error in Stores / Configuration / Wish List Admin Email.
-Clear the store cache, browser cookies, logout from backend and login back.

-2. My configuration changes do not appear on the store.
-Clear the store cache, clear your browser cache and domain cookies and refresh the page.

 ## Support ##

-If you have any questions about the extension, please contact us.
+If you have any questions about the extension, please contact with me.

 ## License ##